The Register Office at Feltham Lodge remains open for prebooked appointments for births and notices of marriage and civil partnerships.

 The fee for a death certificate is £11.00.
 Cheques or postal orders should be made payable to the London Borough of Hounslow.

-Postal applications are processed approximately 5 workings days from receipt of application.
+All orders are processed approximately 10 workings days from receipt of application.
 Certificates are posted first class using the Royal Mail Postal Service (we do not charge for postage).We are currently unable to accept credit card telephone applications.

 We are unable to provide certificates if you only have a volume and page number, quarter and district.
 These are the unique index reference for the General Register Office (GRO) and you should direct your application to them. www.gro.gov.uk